Click2Cloud/openshift-dotnet-installer/node/src/openshift-dotnet/windows-isolation/doc/Click2Cloud Windows Prison.md

 ### Use Case ###

 Standard Windows Server configurations do not have sufficient security capabilities to securely allow multi-tenant use.
-The RGen Windows Prison fills this gap in Windows Server functionality.
+The Click2Cloud Windows Prison fills this gap in Windows Server functionality.

 The Prison is meant for a clean Windows installation that is managed by automated software (such as a Platform as a Service) because there are system-wide policies and configurations that are assumed to be in place.